 The stripes on the Red Sea go from the body up into the “sailfin” where as with Indo tangs, the stripes fade.

 Snails are sensitive to Hydrogen Sulfide and Nitrites

 If your snails all die suddenly, it is probably due to adding uncured live rock to your tank.
-Anerobic bacteria produce H2S, Hydrogen sulfide - the rotten egg smell - which is very poisonous.
+Anerobic bacteria produce H2S, Hydrogen sulfide – the rotten egg smell – which is very poisonous.
 Adding snails to a new tank too soon can have the same fate.
-And sometimes I have absolutely no idea why.
+See Research and discoveries

 Tank raised Peppermint Shrimp

 Have been known to eat S.P.S. corals while the wild ones are very safe

 Reported by one of my customers – try feeding them bloodworms.
 Cyclop-Eeze is another good food.
 They are best avoided unless you have a larger reef tank that’s at least 6 months old.